ellenpham/API-Webserver-LocalTourBooking/readme.md

     - Deactivate their own account
     - View a tourist account with limited access to information (only applied for tourists who have booked their tours)
     - Create/View/Update/Delete their own tours with full privileges (only can Delete a tour if it has not been booked)
-    - View tour bookings (only applied for their own tours)
+    - View tour bookings (only apply to the tour bookings of their own tours)
     - View tourists' reviews
-    - Nice-to-have: extra feature for tour guides to write reviews to tourists

 #### CRUD functionalities for admins
 - Admin account owner: